opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 ## Setting up the OpenTelemetry Demo

-Set up the OpenTelemetry Demo with OpenSearch, which simulates a distributed application generating real-time telemetry data.
-This demo provides a practical environment in which to explore the Trace Analytics plugin's features before implementation.
+The OpenTelemetry Demo with OpenSearch simulates a distributed application generating real-time telemetry data, providing you with a practical environment in which to explore features available with the Trace Analytics plugin before implementing it in your environment.

+To set up the demo, follow these steps:

 **Step 1: Set up the OpenTelemetry Demo**